-We ponder.
 We play.
 We invent.
 We review.

 I worked two decades in theatre: writing, producing, teaching, and performing.